 Project funded by the Society of Education and Music Psychology Research (Nicky Brunswick and Fabia Franco).
 This ongoing research project is exploring the relationship between musicality and reading ability in professional ballet dancers and musicians.

-Project funded by the Dunhill Medical Trust to study the effect of different types of music therapy on cognitive functions and biomarkers in people aged 65+, with an international multidisciplinary team also including colleagues at Middlesex (Anthony Mangiacotti and Emma Ward, Psychology, and Eris Chinellato, Design Engineering and Maths).
+Project funded by the Dunhill Medical Trust (PI Dr F Franco) to study the effect of different types of music therapy on cognitive functions and biomarkers in people aged 65+, with an international multidisciplinary team also including colleagues at Middlesex (Anthony Mangiacotti and Emma Ward, Psychology, and Eris Chinellato, Design Engineering and Maths).

 If you wish to participate in any of our ongoing or upcoming research then please contact Professor Dhami or a member of staff directly.